IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

-* B. Refactored to separate the updates to `_exBudgetStateBudget` and `_exBudgetStateTally` (this is where we get a memory leak in `Counting` mode, but that doesn't happen in `Restricting` mode.
+* B. Refactored to separate the updates to `_exBudgetStateBudget` and `_exBudgetStateTally` (this is where we get a memory leak in `Counting` mode, but that doesn't happen in `Restricting` mode).

 * C. Refactored so that `spendBudget` only contains the code relevant to `Restricting` mode and doesn't have to consult the `mode` parameter.